wenext-limited/pr-agent/docs/docs/tools/pr_to_ticket.md

 The tool can be configured to automatically create tickets when a PR is opened or updated and the PR does not already have a ticket associated with it.
 This ensures that every code change is documented in the ticketing system without manual intervention.

-To configure automatic ticket creation, add the following to `.pr_agnet.toml`:
+To configure automatic ticket creation, add the following to `.pr_agent.toml`:

 ```toml
 [pr_description]